 Hydrogen sulfide (H2S) is monitored at industrial locations with the potential to generate or discharge and release the gas in the sanitary sewer.
 Hydrogen sulfide is a potential hazard to human health and the integrity of the collection system.
 The gas may be dissolved in wastewater and released by agitation or other changes to the wastewater in the sanitary sewer system.
 Hydrogen sulfide limits of 2 mg/l for a monthly average, 3 mg/l for a 24-hour average, and 10 mg/l for an instantaneous peak are established in discharge permits for potential industrial generators.

-The Sanitary Engineering Analytical Laboratory (SEAL) provides quality analytical laboratory services and scientific advisory in support of Public Works, the Lincoln Wastewater System and other publicly-sponsored programs that protect and enhance the city of Lincoln’s water quality.
+The Sanitary Engineering Analytical Laboratory (SEAL) provides quality analytical laboratory services and scientific advisory in support of Transportation and Utilities, the Lincoln Wastewater System and other publicly-sponsored programs that protect and enhance the city of Lincoln’s water quality.